| |

 The Purple Door Pizza & Café

-The Gananoque Inn & Spa – Riverside rooms with sunset views over the St. Lawrence.
+Roland’s Top Pick: The Gananoque Inn & Spa – Enjoy a refreshed 2026 experience with riverside rooms and sunset views over the St. Lawrence.

 Why I Love the Thousand Islands